gotchoices/ChipNet/doc/time-sync.md

-# THIST - Thresholded HIstogram Sub-timing
+# Time Synchronization via THIST
-## Time Synchronization of Distributed Depth First Traversal
+Thresholded HIstogram Sub-timing (THIST) for Distributed Depth First Traversal

-DRAFT: This is a design concept and has not yet been implemented
+DRAFT: This is a design concept and has only partly been implemented

-Depth First Traversal entails synchonizing many parallel search paths.
+Depth First Traversal entails synchronizing many parallel search paths.
 There are several reasons to carefully synchronize the timing of the traversal:
 * If the per-cycle time budget is too short, sub-query results are omitted, causing deeper queries and fewer successful results in general.
 * If the time budget is too long, the next depth of query cycle is artificially delayed to avoid imbalancing the query
   * With imbalance, a certain unfairness unfolds.
 When nodes who respond slowly (for reasons of network, processing, or otherwise) are allowed to slip behind in depth levels, this penalizes faster nodes with disproportionate burden.
-* As depth increases, timing differences accumulate, and since the number of nodes exponentially increases with depth, the vast majority of nodes are also the most out of sync., compounding the above ineffeciency and fairness considerations.
+* As depth increases, timing differences accumulate, and since the number of nodes exponentially increases with depth, the vast majority of nodes are also the most out of sync., compounding the above inefficiency and fairness considerations.

-Optimal fairness would be acheived if unlimited time was given to each sub-query, such that all sub-queries would resolve to completion before beginning the next level.
+Optimal fairness would be achieved if unlimited time was given to each sub-query, such that all sub-queries would resolve to completion before beginning the next level.
 This is not practical because:
 * Faults may result in some sub-queries never completing at all
 * Pure fairness regresses to lowest common denominator performance